IntersectMBO/cardano-ledger/shelley/chain-and-ledger/formal-spec/Properties.md

 Pots in scope: Circulation, Deposits, Fees, Treasury, Reserves

-The new protocol parameter transition adusts the deposit pot to meet the current obligation, and the difference is made up by the reserves.
+The new protocol parameter transition adjusts the deposit pot to meet the current obligation, and the difference is made up by the reserves.

 **Property** The value (Deposits + Reserves) is the same